 Americans have been celebrating Memorial Day ever since it's inception in 1868.
-Regardless of Nationality, social structure, genetic makeup or creed, men have always held their War Fighters in high esteem and the sacrifices made by them, in reverence.
+Regardless of Nationality, social structure, genetic makeup or creed, men have always held their War Fighters in high esteem and the sacrifices made by them, with reverential posture.

-War Fighters, like all of those who have preceded them, have always sensed the solemnity of the duty they have enjoined, and the responsibility to exude courage, personal honor with each other and the oaths they have struck and the determination to carry out the missions handed them.
+War Fighters, like all of those who have preceded them, have always sensed the solemnity of the duty they have enjoined, the responsibility to exude courage, personal honor with each other, the oaths they have struck and the determination to carry out the missions handed them.

 It is into this unbroken lineage of remarkable people, that Joshua Bernard became ensconced in late 2006; a young man with unshakeable devotion to his Lord and Savior, Jesus Christ, his Family, Church, Community, Nation and not the least of all, his Corps.
 From the earliest of age and his first utterance declaring when he grew up, he wanted to be a "saver-lifer", Josh massaged the knowledge that he had been uniquely called to serve his nation as a United States Marine; never lording it over his friends or acquaintances, as is the way of many, but quietly fostering the unique qualities of character required to wear the Eagle Globe and Anchor, in defense of all he held dear.

 His announcement to his family and friends that he intended to join the Marine Corps in 2006, did not come as a surprise to any who knew him, but as is the case in all of these life altering decisions, hearing him say it, took their breath away.
 They all knew the risks and they all drew deep breaths of anxiety and concern for what the future held as he trained and prepared for combat on distant shores.